Queen of Trumps: 1835: three-year-old season

 In the St Leger Stakes at Doncaster Racecourse in September, Queen of Trumps met Preserve again, along with Mundig and Ascot, colts who had finished first and second in the Derby.
-The meeting was held in generally fine weather and attracted a large crowd, with much interest being created by the attendance of the heir to the throne Princess Victoria.
+The meeting was held in generally fine weather and attracted a large crowd, with much interest being created by the attendance of the heir to the throne, Princess Victoria.
 Despite rumours that she would be "made safe" (prevented from winning) Queen of Trumps started favourite ahead of Hornsea, the Derby winner's reportedly superior stable companion.
 The favourite was not among the early front-runners, but Lye moved steadily forward and positioned her just behind the leaders in the straight.
 Approaching the final furlong the filly accelerated sharply, settled the race in two or three strides and won "without the semblance of an effort" by a length from Hornsea and Sheet Anchor, with Preserve in fourth place.
-She became the first Oaks winner to add a success in the St Leger and was the only winner of Epsom classic to take the race between Champion in 1800 and Surplice in 1848.
+She became the first Oaks winner to add a success in the St Leger, and was the only winner of Epsom classic to take the race between Champion in 1800 and Surplice in 1848.

-Three days later at the same course, Queen of Trumps was made 1/10 favourite for the one mile Scarborough Stakes, despite carrying a seven pound weight penalty for her classic victory.
-She was given a "tender" ride by Lye, as her delicate legs were reportedly causing her discomfort, but looked likely to win inside the final furlong when a large bulldog rushed out from the crowd.
-Lye managed to avoid the attacking animal, but Queen of Trumps lost ground and momentum and was beaten half a head by the colt Ainderby.
+Three days later at the same course, Queen of Trumps was made 1/10 favourite for the one-mile Scarborough Stakes, despite carrying a seven pound weight penalty for her classic victory.
+She was given a "tender" ride by Lye, for her delicate legs were reportedly causing her discomfort, but looked likely to win until, inside the final furlong, a large bulldog rushed out from the crowd.
+Lye managed to avoid the attacking animal, but Queen of Trumps lost ground and momentum and was beaten by half a head by the colt Ainderby.
 Later the same afternoon, Queen of Trumps was allowed to walk over for a sweepstakes over the St Leger course and distance.